unmanned-player/clip/README.md

 ## License, contributions, blames

-This project is released under MIT license.
+This project is released under ISC license.
 The project can be nominally found at [GitLab](https://gitlab.com/unmdplyr/clip).
 Please report issues or raise feature requests or contributions there.